KaidenFrizu/GachaPull/README.md

 A file containing all the custom codes used for simulation and analysis.

 `GachaPull.Rproj`
-File used to open the project in RStudio.
+File used to open this project in RStudio.

 `LICENSE`
 Details on MIT License

 `Savedata.RData`
-An `RData` that contains the saved environment on its last render.
+An `RData` that contains the saved global environment on its last render.

 Analysis
 --------